adamkurth/reborn_dev/readme.md

 # Conventions

 * All units are SI, and angles are radians.
-* All vectors should have a numpy shape of Nx3.
+* All vectors should have a numpy shape of Nx3, in order to keep vector components close in memory.

 # Dependencies: